ogham/rust-pad/README.md

 This is a library for padding strings at runtime.

-The routines in `std::fmt` only work with formatting strings provided at compile-time, making them unsuitable for padding to a custom or user-defined value.
-Rather than re-implement all of `std::fmt`, padding is probably the most common use case, which is written in a more runtime-friendly fashion here.

 It provides four helper functions for the most common use cases, and one main function to cover the other cases.